raphaelswk/go-barber/gobarber-backend/README.md

 # To finish, run the api service
 $ yarn dev:server

-# Well done, project is started!
+# Well done, project has started!
 ```

 ## 📝 License